Not Trusting Another

 And if the Lord’s laws are righteous, why should we not be willing to fight to live by them?
 For one thing, American laws can be changed.

 The Church does not live by D&C 107:81-84 either.
-Intense controversies over presidents of the Church have been brought forth at times by sincere elders, and these issues never have been settled by such a trial.
-Usually those who present these controversies are cast out of the Church immediately.
+Intense controversies over presidents of the Church have been brought forth at times by sincere elders, and these issues have almost never have been settled by such a trial.
+Often those who present these controversies are cast out of the Church immediately.

 In fact, the failure to live by this law is the kingpin that undermines any attempt by Church members to live all the other D&C laws that are currently not observed.
 How can a controversy be dealt with if it is automatically a sin to even have such a controversy?